In this new article we are talking about scenario-based learning and how it can be used in the virtual classroom, but what is scenario-based learning?

 - Use the chat box – This is one of the easiest and best tools for virtual teachers because it can be used to reinforce instructions and communicate with struggling students.
 Integrating the chat functions into a variety of activities will help students share their opinions and ideas.

-- Post questions and set polls – Most platforms with the videoconferencing feature have a polling function which enables you to start discussions with learners.
+- Post questions and set polls – Most platforms with the videoconferencing feature have a polling function that enables you to start discussions with learners.
 Interacting with students through polls and questions will enable you to check their understanding.
 Focusing on what they don’t know is key to helping them learn.

 - Plan ahead – When it comes to interactions, you’ll need to plan ahead.
 Thinking of how your learners are going to interact during the session will help you discover what you may want to focus on or specify.
 As the popular saying goes, failing to plan is planning to fail.
 Don’t start the interactions unprepared.
 In fact, you should never start any lesson unprepared.
 It’s better to spend a lot of time preparing and achieving your goals in the end than rushing and failing in the long run.